dlal-group/simtext/README.md

 ## T2_abstracts_by_pmids

-This tool retrieves for all PMIDs in each row of a table the according abstracts and saves them in additional columns.
+For PMIDs of each row, this tool retrieves the according abstracts and saves them in additional columns.

 Input: